cran/dsmmR/README.md

 ### Drifting semi-Markov kernel

-In order to account for the large dimension of the DSM kernel, a separate function was necessary.
-You can obtain the DSM kernel through the command:
+In order to account for the dimension of the DSM kernel, a separate function was necessary.
+You can obtain the DSM kernel through the
+command:

 ``` r
 kernel <- get_kernel(fitted_model)